Friday’s top 5 high school football performances, scores

 Top 5 football performances

-Jaylen McKnight, Green Valley — The senior scored three touchdowns, including on an 80-yard run and 70-yard reception, in a 46-21 win over Basic.

-Gunnar Redd, Moapa Valley — The senior scored two touchdowns rushing, one receiving and one on an 89-yard kickoff return in a 35-7 win over Rancho.
+Caden Harris, Silverado — The junior had 210 yards and two touchdowns on 10 carries in a 56-12 win over Cimarron-Memorial.

-Michael Sabina, Cimarron-Memorial — The junior threw for three touchdowns and rushed for one in a 32-2 win over Cheyenne.
+Adonis Jackson, Las Vegas — The senior ran for 100 yards and three touchdowns in a 28-27 win over Basic.

-Tyler Stott, Desert Oasis — The senior threw for 312 yards and six touchdowns in a 51-6 win over Sunrise Mountain.
+Jaylen McKnight, Green Valley — The senior had 176 yards rushing on 23 attempts in a 21-14 win over Desert Pines.

-Kendric Thomas, Foothill — The senior ran for 210 yards and four touchdowns, including scores from 70 and 60 yards, in a 42-20 win over Palo Verde.
+Ikalewa Paaoao, Liberty — The senior had two interception returns for touchdowns in a 55-0 win over Centennial.

 Friday’s scores